-\item \textit{Process management}.
-The RMS assigns a number of cores to the job, which determines how many MPI ranks are created or terminated.
-Processes before resizing are considered \textit{sources}, while those that continue after resizing are considered \textit{drains}.
+\item \textit{Process management}: The RMS assigns a number of cores to the job, determining how many MPI ranks are created or terminated.
+Processes that exist before resizing are considered \textit{sources}, while those that continue after resizing are considered \textit{drains}.